vesuxyz/docs/docs/user-guides/borrow.md

 sidebar_position: 7
 ---

 Borrow one token using another as collateral.
-Here’s how to open and close a borrow position on Vesu.
+This guide explains how to open and close a borrow position using the Pro interface on Vesu.

+Vesu also offers a [LITE](./lite-mode.md) and a [BTCFI](./btcfi-mode.md) mode, designed for users who want a more guided borrowing experience with curated default markets.

 ## Opening a Position

-1. Open [vesu.xyz/borrow](https://vesu.xyz/borrow) to see available markets.
+1. Open [vesu.xyz/pro/borrow](https://vesu.xyz/pro/borrow) to see available markets.
 Select your collateral and borrow asset.
 You can also filter by curator, pool, or show only tokens in your wallet.
 Click on a market to view details or start borrowing.

 ![borrow-1.png](images/borrow-1.png)